Copyediting vs. Copywriting: What’s the Difference?

 ZipRecruiter$59,809$76,412

 Yes, you can be a copywriter and a copy editor.
-Although copywriting and copy editing require different skill sets, we’ve seen how these skill sets overlap.
-If you want to be a copy editor and a copywriter, you’d need to devote time and effort to learning both.
+Although copywriting and copy editing require different skills, we’ve seen how the skill sets overlap.
+If you want to be a copy editor and a copywriter, you’ll need to devote time and effort to learning both.

 However, if you create a piece of writing as a copywriter, it’s always best to have someone else do the copyediting, even if you’re qualified.